mitchtreece/Eventful-Swift/README.md

 }
 ```
 In the above example, the `Person` class conforms to the `EventDispatcher` protocol, and defines one event: `event_died` which gets posted when the `Person` instance is about to be deallocated.
-The event is of the `EventRef<T>` type, where `T` is a generic type representing the value that will be passed back to the event's listeners.
+The event is of the `Event<T>` type, where `T` is a generic type representing the value that will be passed back to the event's listeners.

-You can either make your events be of the `Event<T>` type - which is a struct.
-Or the `EventRef<T>` type - which is a class.
-Just depends on your situation.
-Under the hood, the `EventRef<T>` class holds a private `Event<T>` struct, which it forwards all calls to.

 You dispatch your event by simply calling it's `dispatch(value: T)` function, passing in the value to return to the event's listeners.